 Psychospirituality

 A psychospiritual approach includes the spiritual and non-rational as part of the therapeutic terrain.
-Various religious and spiritual approaches include their own ways of understanding and working with suffering, and we may find those frameworks better help you to understand parts of your distress.
+Various religious and spiritual approaches include their own ways of understanding and working with suffering, and we may find those frameworks useful in understanding parts of your distress.
 Spiritual practices and relationships with traditions, gods, ancestors, or other beings may also be invaluable to your healing and transformation.
 We may also look at how psychological factors are involved with and affect your relationship with these experiences.

 If you are not spiritual or religious at all, we may never talk about any of this and still do great work.